opsway/doctrine-dbal-postgresql/README.md

 ```
 To use the new types you should register them using the [Custom Mapping Types](https://doctrine-dbal.readthedocs.org/en/latest/reference/types.html#custom-mapping-types) feature.

-To use the new types you should register them using the [DQL User Defined Functions](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/cookbook/dql-user-defined-functions.html) feature.
+To use the new functions you should register them using the [DQL User Defined Functions](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/cookbook/dql-user-defined-functions.html) feature.

 #### Custom Types